aravindbc/Data-Analysis-Projects/Covid-19 Data Analysis/README.md

 ## Covid-19 Data Analysis
-The "Covid-19 Data Analysis" project focuses on analyzing and visualizing Covid-19 cases and vaccination data in India.
+The "Covid-19 Data Analysis" project focuses on analyzing and visualizing Covid-19 cases and vaccination data in India using Python.
 The project aims to uncover insights from the datasets to provide a better understanding of the pandemic's impact.

 #### Tools Used
 - Python: The programming language utilized for data analysis and visualization.